MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v25.md

 ## Task 13: Install upgraded permissions sets

 In this task, you install the custom permission sets that you upgraded earlier in this procedure.
-The steps depend on whether you've decided to use permission sets as AL objects or as data.
+The steps depend on whether you decided to use permission sets as AL objects or as data.

 ### For permission sets as AL objects